Terry Melcher: Manson Family

-At that time, Melcher was producing singer Jimmy Boyd's music for A&M Records.
-After initial tracks were recorded, the Manson murders occurred, reportedly prompting Melcher to go into seclusion, and the session was never completed.
+At that time, Melcher was producing music by singer Jimmy Boyd for A&M Records.
+After initial tracks were recorded, the Manson murders occurred, reportedly prompting Melcher to go into seclusion and the session was never completed.
 When Manson was arrested, it was widely reported that he had sent his followers to the house to kill Melcher and Bergen.
-Manson family member Susan Atkins, who admitted her part in the murders, stated to police and before a grand jury that the house was chosen as the scene for the murders "to instill fear into Terry Melcher because Terry had given us his word on a few things and never came through with them".
+Manson family member Susan Atkins, who admitted her part in the murders, stated to police and before a grand jury that the house was chosen as the scene for the murders "to instill fear into Terry Melcher, because Terry had given us his word on a few things and never came through with them".
 Melcher took to employing a bodyguard and told Manson prosecutor Vincent Bugliosi that his fear was so great he had been undergoing psychiatric treatment.
 Melcher was described as the most frightened of the witnesses at the trial, even though Bugliosi assured him that "Manson knew you were no longer living [on Cielo Drive]".

-In his 2019 book CHAOS: Charles Manson, the CIA, and the Secret History of the Sixties, Tom O'Neil reexamined the Manson case and found evidence Melcher may have been more closely involved with the Manson family than he admitted at trial.
-In reviewing police files and other data, O'Neill found evidence Melcher was associating with Manson after the Tate-Labianca murders, before Manson's arrest four months later.
-These documents, seemingly hidden by Bugliosi, undermined claims the Tate murders were intended to frighten Melcher in revenge for his refusal to record Manson's music.
-O'Neill also found documents indicating Melcher was having sex with 15-year-old Manson family member Ruth Ann Moorehouse.
-Dean Moorehouse, Ruth Ann's father and a Manson Family member, also had resided at 10050 Cielo Drive with Melcher.
-Tex Watson would frequently visit the residence.
+In his 2019 book CHAOS: Charles Manson, the CIA, and the Secret History of the Sixties, author Tom O'Neill re‑examined the Manson case and found evidence that Melcher may have been more closely involved with the Manson family than he had admitted at trial.
+In reviewing police files and other data, O'Neill found evidence that Melcher was associating with Manson during the four month period after the Tate-Labianca murders, but before Manson was arrested.
+Bugliosi had seemingly hidden these documents, which undermined claims that the Tate murders had been intended to frighten Melcher, and as revenge for his refusal to record Manson's music.
+O'Neill also found documents indicating Melcher was having sex with a 15 year-old Manson family member, Ruth Ann Moorehouse.
+Dean Moorehouse – Ruth Ann's father and a Manson Family member – had also resided at 10050 Cielo Drive with Melcher.
+Tex Watson was known to frequently visit the residence.